Coxeter quiver representations in fusion categories and Gabriel's theorem: Preliminaries: fusion categories and TLJ

 \subsection{Temperley-Lieb-Jones category at root of unity}

 The fusion categories of interest in this paper will be built from (tensor products of) strict fusion categories known as the \emph{Temperley-Lieb-Jones category evaluated at} $q = e^{i\pi/n}$, which we denote as $\TLJ_n$.
 This is a diagrammatic category, constructed as the additive completion of the category of Jones-Wenzl projectors that is semi-simplified by killing the negligible $(n-1)$th Jones-Wenzl projector.
-We will only provide the minimal description of what is needed for the purpose of our paper, where we follow the description in \cite{chen2014temperleylieb} closely.
-For more details, we refer the reader to \cite{wang_2010, turaev_2016}. \begin{remark} The representation-theoretic-inclined reader could instead use the semi-simplified category $\overline{\rep}(U_q(\mathfrak{s}\mathfrak{l}_2))$ of $U_q(\mathfrak{s}\mathfrak{l}_2)$-modules with $q = e^{i\frac{\pi}{n}}$, which is equivalent to $\TLJ_n$ as braided fusion categories; see \cite[Chapter XI, Section 6]{turaev_2016} and \cite[Section 5.5]{SnyTing09}. \end{remark}
+In what follows, we will provide the minimal description of what is needed for the purpose of our paper, where we follow the description in \cite{chen2014temperleylieb} closely.
+For more details, we refer the reader to \cite{wang_2010, turaev_2016}. \begin{remark} The representation-theoretic-inclined reader could instead use the semi-simplified category $\overline{\rep}(U_q(\mathfrak{s}\mathfrak{l}_2))$ of $U_q(\mathfrak{s}\mathfrak{l}_2)$-modules with $q = e^{i\frac{\pi}{n}}$, which is equivalent to $\TLJ_n$ as (braided) fusion categories; see \cite[Chapter XI, Section 6]{turaev_2016} and \cite[Section 5.5]{SnyTing09}. \end{remark}

-The Temperley-Lieb-Jones category $\TLJ_n$ at $q = e^{i\pi/n}$ \cite[Definition 5.4.1]{chen2014temperleylieb} is a strict fusion category that is $\bbC$-linear, generated additively and monoidally by the following $n-1$ simple objects:
+The Temperley-Lieb-Jones category $\TLJ_n$ at $q = e^{i\pi/n}$ \cite[Definition 5.4.1]{chen2014temperleylieb} is a strict fusion category that is $\bbC$-linear and is generated additively and monoidally by the following pairwise non-isomorphic $n-1$ simple objects:

+with monoidal unit $\1$ given by $\Pi_0$.
+Each simple object in $\TLJ_n$ is isomorphic to some (uniquely determined) $\Pi_a$, and we fix $\Pi_a$ to be the representative of each of the corresponding isomorphism class of simple objects.
+In particular, the set of representatives of isomorphism classes of simple objects $\Irr(\TLJ_n)$ is given by

-with $\Pi_0$ being the monoidal unit.
-The simple objects (hence all objects) in $\TLJ_n$ are self-dual.
-In particular, we will use a cap (resp. cup) to denote the counit (resp. unit) of the self-dual structure on on each $\Pi_a$ for $0 \leq a \leq n-2$ ($\Pi_0$ is denoted by the ``empty diagram''):
+The simple objects $\Pi_a$ are self-dual (hence all objects are self dual).
+In particular, we will use a cap (resp. cup) to denote the counit (resp. unit) of the self-dual structure on each $\Pi_a$ for $0 \leq a \leq n-2$: